stat/rs-accountant/README.md

 - [ ] **Code linting** - Ensure all code passes `cargo clippy` without warnings before submitting PRs
 - [ ] **Pre-commit hooks** - Set up automated formatting and linting checks
 - [ ] **Issue templates** - Create GitHub issue templates for bugs and feature requests

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request.

+## License
+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.